-Motivated by the mainstream media’s toothless attack on the government’s alternative facts, Sinha teamed up in September 2016 with the administrator of Unofficial: Subramanian Swamy — a parody Facebook page of the Indian politician — to brainstorm what would eventually become AltNews.in.
+Motivated by the mainstream media’s toothless attack on the government’s alternative facts, Sinha teamed up in September 2016 with the administrator of Unofficial: Subramanian Swamy — a parody Facebook page of the Indian politician who belongs to the BJP — to brainstorm what would eventually become AltNews.in.
 “We created a rough document in which bullet point No. 1 was ‘bust fake news’ and bullet point No. 2 was ‘cover people’s struggles,’” Sinha tells OZY over the phone.
 And since February 2017, he’s been doing just that — busting the ruling BJP and Modi government’s bluster — for 14 hours a day.
 In the past year, Sinha has proven that a direct-benefit transfer scheme wasn’t started by Modi, that he wasn’t the first prime minister to ride on New Delhi’s metro rail system and that he doesn’t work 18 hours a day.
 Sinha’s investigations have also revealed that the prime minister follows “serial abusers, sexist bigots and rumor mongers” on Twitter.
 In other words, Sinha is taking Modi and his mighty social media machinery head on.

 The rise of Alt News comes at a time when most mainstream media in India is seen as bowing down before the Modi government.
 Self-censorship is rampant and so are sycophantic TV interviews of the prime minister.
 Editors and reporters who are seen as criticizing the government or who ask difficult questions are either fired or muzzled.
 Last May, Amit Shah, president of the ruling BJP, told reporters at a press conference to “shut up” when they inquired about the violence in Jammu and Kashmir state.